 This is the point in the day to fill in what you haven’t done, attraction wise.
 If you are at Magic Kingdom for Extra Magic Hours then you should have plenty of time.
 If not, this might be a bit of whirlwind.
 We’ve already mentioned almost all of the attractions we enjoy and it may have been tough to get to them all.
 If you did then check out Storybook Circus.
 Later in the night Dumbo and the Barnstormer are a ghost town so you can walk ride on to the attractions.

 If you are looking to repeat attractions then some we enjoy more at night are Jungle Cruise, Splash Mountain, Big Thunder Mountain, TTA PeopleMover, and Mad Tea Party.
 At this point the crowds will have started to thin out so re-riding attractions is an option.
-If you are all attraction’d out then skip to the next step.

-Park Closing and the Kiss Goodnight
+Seven Dwarfs Mine Train and the Kiss Goodnight

 Magic Kingdom is one of the more peaceful parks at night because of the large footprint.
 While there are still plenty of people walking around, it feels like less because there is more space for them.
 That makes a late night stroll around the park really enjoyable.
 Again, we like to go back to the river and enjoy the views around that area.
 The little spots around the castle can’t be beat either.
 If you have the time, soak in the tranquility of the night and start to unwind from a busy day.
-Slowly make your way to Main Street when the park starts to close.

 That itinerary provides a nearly absurd amount to do in one day.
 Again, we recommend two days in Magic Kingdom but if you are trying to knock it out in one and get most of this done then I think you’ll thoroughly enjoy the day.
 While we try to make this clear in the itinerary, we absolutely recommend slowing down in some spots.
 As I mentioned, Liberty Square and the river are beautiful places to relax and explore in Magic Kingdom.
 We also like Fantasyland, Adventureland and Main Street as spots to soak in the atmosphere.
 Allowing time for a few minutes of wandering here and there can be the difference in a good or a great day.